neetjn/r-localize/CONTRIBUTING.md

 ### III.
 Testing

-* Before putting in a pull request, be sure to verify you've built all your changes and your changes pass our provided tests.
+Before putting in a pull request, be sure to verify you've built all your changes and your changes pass our provided tests.

+To run your tests, use `npm run test`.

 ### IV.
 Creating Issues